Kayzio/Simple-Lagger-Man/README.md

 for vice versa.

 **To Use**
 Press <TAB> to toggle on or off.
-You can change
+You can change this in the
-this in the "Controller.java" in the source.
+"Controller.java" in the source.
+**Make sure to turn of static IP if you have it.**

 **Picture**
 ![picture alt](https://raw.githubusercontent.com/Kayzio/Simple-Lagger-Man/master/lib/images/lag_off.png "When lag is not on")